nex3/80-days/source/index.md

 save directory (`%UserProfile%\AppData\LocalLow\Inkle Studios` if you're using Steam on Windows) to something different while you're playing the race.

+**Note:** The game cycles through seven different seeds, but the Seed 1 you get after completing/restarting 7 times _is not the same_ as the Seed 1 you get from a fresh save.
+So make sure you've got a totally fresh save when you start the race!

 ## Rules

 ### Winning